Motivic classes of some classifying stacks: Universal tori

 with $T_1$ and $T_2$ quasi-split over $S$. \end{definition} Since quasi-split tori are special, we can easily express the classes of their classifying stacks in terms of the classes of the tori themselves. \begin{prop} Let $T$ be a stably rational torus over a base $S$, which might be an algebraic stack, fitting into the exact sequence

 with $T_1$ and $T_2$ quasi-split.
-Then $\{T\} = \{T_2\}/\{T_1\}$ and $\{\BB T^\circ\} = \{T_1\}/\{T_2\}$ in the ring $\KK_0(\cStack_S)$. \end{prop} \begin{proof} The first statement follows by Corollary~\ref{gro-st-mul} since $T_2 \to T$ is a $T_1$-torsor and $T_1$ is special.
+Then $\{T\} = \{T_2\}/\{T_1\}$ and $\{\BB T^\circ\} = \{T_1\}/\{T_2\}$ in the ring $\KK_0(\cStack_S)$.
+Here $T^\circ$ denotes the torus with character lattice dual to that of $T$. \end{prop} \begin{proof} The first statement follows by Corollary~\ref{gro-st-mul} since $T_2 \to T$ is a $T_1$-torsor and $T_1$ is special.
 The second statement follows by dualising the sequence and applying Proposition~\ref{gro-exact}, using the fact that quasi-split tori are self dual. \end{proof}

 It is possible to compute the class of a quasi-split torus in the Grothendieck ring of algebraic spaces explicitly.
 This has been done by in \cite{rokeaus2007} for tori over fields and in \cite{bergh2014} in the relative setting.
 The class of a quasi-split torus may be expressed in terms of classes in the \term{Burnside ring}.
-A standard reference regarding Burnside rings and its applications is \cite{knutson1973}.
-We briefly recall some basic facts here.
+A standard reference regarding Burnside rings, the ring of super central functions and their lambda ring structures is \cite{knutson1973}.
+We briefly recall the theory we need below.

 Let $G$ be a finite group.
 The \term{Burnside ring} $\Bu{G}$ is the Grothendieck ring associated to the category of finite $G$-sets.
 The ring $\Bu{G}$ has a natural structure of pre-lambda ring induced by symmetric powers as follows.
 The class of the $i$-th symmetric power of a $G$-set $E$ in $\Bu{G}$ is denoted by $\sigma^i(E)$, and we define the power series $\sigma_s(E) = \sum_{i \geq 0} \sigma^i(E)s^i$.
 The operation $\sigma_s$ extends to a pre-lambda ring structure on $\Bu{G}$.
 The dual operator is denoted by $\lambda_s$ and is defined by the relation $\lambda_{-s}\sigma_s = 1$.